-Core out thick sections as shown on the right to maintain a uniform wall thickness
+Core out thick sections as shown on the right.

 Wall Thickness by Resin Material Guidelines

 The proper material selection and observing uniform wall thickness in injection-molded parts, helps avoid potential issues such as sink marks and warpage.
 We recommended using the guidelines in the table to the right as thicknesses vary by material: